Integral closures of powers of sums of ideals: Depth and regularity

 \section{Depth and regularity}

 Depth and regularity are perhaps among the most important invariant associated to ideals and modules.
-We shall now establish precise formulas for the depth and regularity of $\overline{(I+J)^k}$ under the sufficient condition of Theorem \ref{thm.BinomialExpansion}.
-Clearly, $\{\overline{(I+J)^k}\}_{k \in \NN}$ is a filtration of ideals (see, for instance, \cite[Proposition 10.5.2]{SH2006}), so by \cite[Theorem 4.2]{HNTT2020}, we obtain the following bounds.
+In this section, we shall use the binomial expansions established in the previous section to give bounds and precise formulas for the depth and regularity of rational powers $(I+J)_u$ and the integral closures $\overline{(I+J)^k}$.